Thermal Imaging Inspection

 A NYS home inspection is a visual, non-invasive examination of the home’s systems and components.
 However, since approximately 50% of a home is hidden behind walls or in between floors there are limitations to what a visual, non-invasive inspection will uncover.

-Through the use of thermal imagining we can detect if there is adequate insulation in your walls and attic space by looking for warm spots in the summer months and cold spots in the winter months.
+Through the use of thermal imagining we can detect if there appears to be inadequate insulation in your walls and attic space by looking for warm spots in the summer months and cold spots in the winter months.

-Thermal imaging is especially helpful in spotting potential electrical hazards.
-By identifying abnormal heat patterns from an electrical system, potential problems can be identified.
+Thermal imaging can help spot potential electrical hazards.
+By identifying abnormal heat patterns from an electrical system, potential problems can be evaluated further.